Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 According to Mr. Beccue some retailers are working quietly behind the scenes to bring in POS solutions that will enable mobile payments.

 There could also be some be some announcements from retailers once Isis officially launches in Salt Lake City, UT, and Austin, TX, which is expected to happen this summer.
 Isis has said it wants to sign up as many retailers as possible in each of these markets so that users will be able to pay with their mobile phones for a variety of transactions throughout their day.

 “We could see a bunch of retailers follow this year when Isis officially launches,” Mr. Beccue said.

 “Isis’ focus is to get a lot of retailers in those markets instead of focusing on national chains,” he said.

 Chantal Tode is associate editor on Mobile Commerce Daily, New York

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Is Apple missing the boat with mobile payments?, Making sense of mobile commerce between NFC, GPS and bar codes, Should retailers have a mobile payments strategy?, Forget mobile payment, think mobile loyalty, Handicapping the mobile payments battle, leave a response, or trackback from your own site.
+Related content: Is Apple missing the boat with mobile payments?, Carriers blew their chance with mobile wallets.
+Next up: wearable wallets, Making sense of mobile commerce between NFC, GPS and bar codes, Should retailers have a mobile payments strategy?, Forget mobile payment, think mobile loyalty, leave a response, or trackback from your own site.